aaron-grau/curic/react/readings/props_and_state.md

 ## Props

-Props are properties of a component that are assigned at the time of initialization.
+Props are properties of a component that are passed in at the time of initialization.

 ```js